readium/readium-css/docs/CSS15-user_pref_insights.md

 People keeping the publisher’s typeface are in the minority (< 15%).
 Most users at least change the typeface occasionally (see reasons below), although they don’t necessarily do it for each ebook – some ebooks simply use the default typeface so it’s quite complex to measure.

-What’s important is that **you’d better have some kind of bulletproof set of RS typefaces.** Bulletproof is the keyword here, since it is difficult to imagine a set that will satisfy everybody.
+What’s important is that **you’d better have some kind of bulletproof selection of RS typefaces.** “Bulletproof” is the keyword here, since it is difficult to imagine a selection that will satisfy everybody.
 There won’t be any silver bullet.

 Since more people systematically change the publisher’s typeface than those who never do it, **implementers might end up with a huge share of users systematically changing the typeface and could adjust the UX accordingly** (global setting applying the typeface in all books).